Cover Image for Kostya

 Summary

-KOSTYA is a sweeping historical survival drama inspired by a true story, following a Ukrainian boy who survives three of the twentieth century’s most brutal systems—and defeats them without ever surrendering his humanity.
+KOSTYA is a sweeping historical survival thriller inspired by a true story, following a Ukrainian boy who barely survives Stalin's genocide in Ukraine, then forced labor in German mines.

-In the climax, Kostya is cornered in his hometown—but instead of running, he turns and confronts his pursuer in public.
-Armed not with violence but with knowledge of a buried sexual assault and a high-level cover-up, Kostya forces the system to retreat.
-The general backs down, calculating the risk of exposure.
-Kostya wins by refusing to be erased.
+In the climax, Kostya is cornered in Mariupol—but instead of running, he turns and onfronts his pursuer in public.
+Armed not with violence but with knowledge of a buried sexual assault and a high-level cover-up, Kostya forces the general to back down, calculating the risk of exposure.

 Industry Reviews